-Dispute, ADR, online-based transportation, Indonesia, legal sociology effectiveness to assign human life in Indonesia.
+Dispute, ADR, online-based transportation, Indonesia, legal sociology explored law and its application in Indonesian society with its effects and effectiveness to assign human life in Indonesia.
 As transportation develops rapidly in response to modernism and people needs, however, a high number of residents is imbalance with utilization of limited urban resources.
 The imbalance between the available public infrastructure and the number of people who need transportation resulted an imbalance in urban services such as transportation sector.
 Inequality in urban infrastructure development is inseparable from the problem of development financing priorities (Somantri, 2016).
 Almost all major cities in Indonesia have complex transportation problems, especially traffic jams that are getting worse.
 Some people in big cities experience very acute stagnation due to protracted traffic jams because of the high number of vehicles.